 This document details how to use a memory card reader to transfer images from your digital camera, smartphone, or tablet to your computer.

 With a memory card reader, there's no need to connect your digital camera or smartphone to your PC — all you need is the memory card which stores your photos.
 Below are some simple tips to get you started.

-Memory card readers support many different formats of memory, such as CompactFlash (CF) and Secure Digital (SD).
+- Memory card readers support many different formats of memory, such as (CF) and CompactFlash (SD).
 Because there are many different brands and price ranges to choose from, make sure you purchase one that supports the type of memory your digital camera uses.

 If you're unsure what type of memory card your camera uses, refer to your camera's manual or the camera manufacturer.

 - Connect the reader to your computer